-The SWM plans to be adopted by the relevant Municipal or Regional Councils must include the setting up of data management systems for monitoring of the quantity of waste collected/ disposed at local levels (in terms of recording the number of trucks and estimates of quantities of waste).
-As part of the implementation of the monitoring and reporting system, MET will track the adoption and implementation of SWM Plans at local authorities.
-MET will continue during Phase 2 to maintain databases and strengthen information on solid waste management, including the inventory of waste disposal sites.
+The SWM plans to be adopted by the relevant municipal or regional councils must include the setting up of data management systems for monitoring of the quantity of waste collected/ disposed at local levels (in terms of recording the number of trucks and estimates of quantities of waste).
+As part of the implementation of the monitoring and reporting system (Task 1.1.6), MET will track the adoption and implementation of SWM Plans at local authorities.
+MET will continue during Phase 2 to maintain databases and strengthen information on solid waste management, including the inventory of waste disposal sites (described in Appendix 3 of this Strategy).
 MET will continue to publish annual reports summarising overall performance in waste management.
-Where necessary and possible, MET will make use of other resources such as consultants, universities, as well as other stakeholders such as other line ministries to monitor the implementation of SWM regulations and plans.
+Where necessary and possible, MET will make use of other resources such as consultants, universities, as well as other stakeholders such as other line ministries, to monitor the implementation of SWM regulations and plans.
+Consideration of collection of more data on imports of products (and their packaging) will be carried out in terms of potentially expanding the monitoring system as part of planning producer responsibility regulations.